tasnimahmed11/tasnimahmed11/README.md

 # Hi there, Tasnim here!

-I am an aspiring ML engineer with a passion to learn and implement different tools and projects for sustainability
+I am an aspiring data scientist, quantum scientist, product manager, environmentalist, business analyst with a passion to learn and implement different tools and projects for environmental sustainability

 - 🔭 I’m currently working on developing a platform to share environmental initiatives in the UAE
 - 🌱 I’m currently learning about Generative AI toolkits
 - 👯 I’m looking to collaborate on cool, green and sustainable projects
-- 🤔 I’m looking for help with "What do I want from life?"
+- 🤔 I’m looking for help with "What am I doing?"

 - 📫 How to reach me: tasnim.ahmed@nyu.edu